Grace Julian Clarke: Author

 In addition to her civic and political interests, Clarke was an author and newspaper journalist.
 From 1911 to 1929 she contributed a weekly column and a summary of women's club activities and political organizing to the Indianapolis Star, and edited its women's pages for a year.
 She continued to write for the paper after the passage of the 19th amendment and contributed a political column representing the Democratic Party.
 Clarke also contributed articles to the Indiana Magazine of History.

 Clarke collected and published a book of her father's speeches, a volume of her own recollections of him, and wrote George W. Julian (1923), a biography of her father that became the first volume in the Indiana Historical Commission's Indiana biography series.

 Death and legacy

-Clark died at home in Irvington on June 18, 1938, of pneumonia.
-Her remains are interred at Crown Hill Cemetery in Indianapolis.
+Clarke died at home in Irvington on June 18, 1938, of pneumonia.
+Her remains are interred at Crown Hill Cemetery in Indianapolis (Section 27, Lot 196).

+In 2020, the Indiana Historical Bureau erected a marker at her home in Irvington.